influxdata/telegraf/plugins/inputs/http_listener_v2/README.md

   service_address = ":8080"

   ## Path to listen to.
-  ## This is depracated and will be appended to paths
+  ## This option is deprecated and only available for backward-compatibility.
+Please use paths instead.
   # path = "/telegraf"

   ## Paths to listen to.
   # paths = ["/telegraf"]

+  ## Save path as http_listener_v2_path tag if set to true
+  # path_tag = false

   ## HTTP methods to accept.
   # methods = ["POST", "PUT"]